 How did you spend your holiday week/weekend?

 A major part of becoming informed about the military lifestyle involves the subject of Operational Security, also known as OPSEC.
-It’s certainly not a favorite topic for many, but the goal of OPSEC is to ensure that our service members across each branch are safe.
-That means creating “rules” on what can and can’t be talked about.
-Continue reading “5 Misconceptions About Following Opperational Security”
+The goal of OPSEC is to ensure that our service members across each branch are safe.
+That means creating “rules” on what can and can’t be discussed in group setting or in an online forum.
+Continue reading